 - Most people have no complications during or after their abortion.
 However, as with any medical or surgical procedure, there are some risks.

-- Rare problems can include bleeding too much (haemorrhaging), getting an infection or damage to the cervix and uterus.
+- Rare problems can include bleeding too much (haemorrhaging), and damage to the cervix and uterus after a surgical abortion.
+The risk is very low.
 Your abortion provider will explain this to you and how to follow up.
 It's unlikely these will ever cause ongoing problems.

 - The most likely risk is an infection in the two weeks after your abortion.
 You can lower the risk by following the instructions given to you by your abortion provider at the time of your abortion.

-- There is no evidence that your fertility (ability to get pregnant) or future pregnancies will be affected by having an abortion.
+- There is no evidence that your ability to get pregnant again will be affected by having an abortion.

 Does it hurt?